-Unless relieved from this requirement upon a party's motion, each party shall, at least 3 weeks (21 days) before the FPTC, file declarations containing the direct testimony of each witness whom that party intends to call at trial.
-Each party shall file any evidentiary objections to the declaration(s) submitted by any other party by 2 weeks (14 days) before the FPTC.
-Such objections shall be submitted in the following three-column format: (i) the left column should contain a verbatim quote of each statement objected to (including page and line number); (ii) the middle column should set forth a concise objection (e.g., hearsay, lacks foundation, etc.) with a citation to the Fed.
-R. Evid. or, where applicable, a case citation; and (iii) the right column should provide space for the court's ruling on the objection.
+When ordered by the Court in a particular case, each party must, at least 3 weeks (21 days) before the FPTC, file declarations containing the direct testimony of each witness whom that party intends to call at trial.
+If such declarations are filed, other parties must file any evidentiary objections by 2 weeks (14 days) before the FPTC.
+Such objections must be in the following three-column format: (i) the left column should contain a verbatim quote of each statement objected to (including page and line number); (ii) the middle column should set forth a concise objection (e.g., hearsay, lacks foundation, etc.) with a citation to the Fed.
+R. Evid. or, where applicable, a case citation; and (iii) the right column should provide space for the Court's ruling on the objection.
 The Court anticipates issuing its ruling on the objections the same date as the FPTC.